Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 Remembering Why We Are Discussing Sun Blocking Fabric

-Making the whole idea of protecting your skin from the sun something we can do is important.
 Covering up is the first step.
 This makes the choices in kinds of fabrics important.
-If you don’t wear sun blocking clothing when you are out in the sun, it will not help.
-Putting clothing on your skin is what protects you from the sun.
+If you don’t wear your sun blocking clothing when you are out in the sun, it will not help.

-Sunscreen will help some, if you get it on correctly, reapply after swimming or sweating, and who doesn’t like trying to get sunscreen on a sweaty arm or face?
 Yes, we need sunscreen.
 Alone it just hasn’t done the job.
 We all need the clothing layer, even those who think they don’t need it.

 Polyester contains a benzene ring that absorbs UV light naturally.
 Some manufacturers add UV absorbers at different stages in the manufacturing process to produce higher levels of protection.